glennsvel90/volume-by-mouse-and-autocorrect/README.md

 # volume-by-mouse-and-autocorrect

 Control volume by using the mouse buttons, and have spelling autocorrect on.
+More shortcuts are included for other features too.

 ## Getting Started